Year of entry 2024

 Learning and teaching

-We use a variety of teaching and learning methods to help you make the most of your studies.
-These will include a range of smaller group weekly seminars, lectures, and online learning.
-All students receive weekly academic skills training in the first semester.
-Support for the dissertation is provided in group sessions, a number of one-to-one meetings and comments on draft work.
+These include a range of smaller group weekly seminars, lectures, and online learning.
+Support for the dissertation is provided in group sessions, one-to-one meetings and comments on draft work.

-Independent study is integral to this programme – not just to prepare for classes but to develop research and other critical skills.
+Independent study is integral to this course – not just to prepare for classes but to develop research and other critical skills.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-A bachelor degree with a 2:1 (hons) in a related area.
+A bachelor degree with a 2:1 (hons) in law or a related subject such as banking, finance, economics, or business.

 English language requirements